Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 *For the right hand slot, the root should be at (6, 15, 1).*

-- In the Animations tab, import the provided animations.
+- In the Animations tab, import the provided animations, and play them.

 You may then make new animations to position your model as desired.
+Some example first- and third-person animations for our Steve head model are supplied as well.
 Be sure to play the template animations while you make adjustments, as these will ensure what you see in Blockbench matches what comes out in Minecraft.

 ![](/assets/images/tutorials/attachables/blockbench-view-two.png)

+### First-person Animations

 For creating first person animations, create a new camera angle with the following values to replicate the first-person view in Minecraft:

 ![](/assets/images/tutorials/attachables/camera-configuration.png)

-*You can pull this up by clicking on "Preview" → "Save Angle...".*
+*You can pull this up by clicking on ≡ "Preview" → "Save Angle...".*

 ![](/assets/images/tutorials/attachables/blockbench-view-three.png)

 ## Conclusion

 After the geometry is modified and the animations are saved, the item in-game should appear exactly as it does in Blockbench.
+You can then add any additional animations, models, textures, and whatever else you want to the attachable definition to customize it however you want.

 ![](/assets/images/tutorials/attachables/attachable-step-two.png)